cfu288/AuthWS/README.md

   * -t | --auth-time : The time in seconds before an authentication token times out.
 If not specified, the value should default to 300 seconds.
   * -d | --ssl-dir : The path to the directory containing SSL credential files key.pem and cert.pem.
 If not specified, the value should default to the directory from which the server was started.
   * -m | --mongo-url : The URL to MongoDB.
 If not specified, defaults to localhost.

+To run mocha tests, run "npm test" (Tests are not comprehensive, just ensure the functionality described below works).

 This authentication service responds to the following relative URLs: